Mahane Yehuda Food Market

 On Thursdays and Fridays, the marketplace is filled with shoppers stocking up for Shabbat until the Friday afternoon sound of the bugle signifies the market will close for the Sabbath.
 In recent years, the ‘Shuk’ (as it is called by locals) has emerged as another Jerusalemite nightlife center, with restaurants, bars, and live music.

-The Mahane Yehuda Food Market slowly began to form in the late 19th century (Ottoman period); when Arab peasants from the villages of Lifta; Deir Yassin; Sheikh Bader, and other villages west of Jerusalem began to bring their agricultural produce for sale on the Jaffa Road, near the Mahane Yehuda neighborhood.
-At that time, there was an empty and spacious plot of land owned by the Haim Aharon Valero family, a wealthy Spanish Jewish family.
+The Mahane Yehuda Food Market slowly began to form in the late 19th century (Ottoman period); when Arab peasants from the villages of Lifta, Deir Yassin, Sheikh Bader, and other towns west of Jerusalem began to bring their agricultural produce for sale on the Jaffa Road, near the Mahane Yehuda neighborhood.
+At that time, an empty and spacious plot of land was owned by the Haim Aharon Valero family, a wealthy Spanish Jewish family.

 Ben Yehuda Street